Sinister shows from the creators of ‘The League of Gentlemen’

-The biggest freaks in the entertainment industry are back – and we mean that in the nicest way possible.
-The twisted minds behind the darkest of dark comedies are taking The League of Gentlemen on a much-anticipated UK tour.
-Tubbs, Edward, Papa Lazarou, and the rest of the sinister residents of Royston Vasey will be making pit stops to stages around the country in August and September, but not before mastermind and visionary Reece Shearsmith disturbs audiences with a screening of his fave silent film – a Swedish chiller from the 20s titled Häxan, or The Witch.
+The twisted minds behind the darkest of dark comedies took The League of Gentlemen on a much-anticipated UK tour.
+Tubbs, Edward, Papa Lazarou, and the rest of the sinister residents of Royston Vasey made pit stops at stages around the UK, but not before mastermind and visionary Reece Shearsmith disturbed audiences with a screening of his fave silent film: a Swedish chiller from the 20s titled Häxan, or The Witch.

-The film will be screened as part of Birmingham’s Flatpack Festival of Film before Shearsmith (High-Rise) joins Mark Gatiss (Sherlock), Steve Pemberton (Benidorm), and Jeremy Dyson (Funland) to resurrect their twisted characters in the first LoG tour in 12 years.
-If you’re on the Blighty side of the pond and you’re a fan of the macabre, this is an event you won’t want to miss.
-If you’re not, don’t fret because we’re here to look at the best shows the Gentlemen have ever created.
-Horror lovers and fans of the darker side of comedy, get ready for some seriously bingeworthy material:
+The classic film was screened as part of Birmingham’s Flatpack Festival of Film before Shearsmith (High-Rise) joined Mark Gatiss (Sherlock), Steve Pemberton (Benidorm), and Jeremy Dyson (Funland) to resurrect their twisted characters in the first LoG tour for 12 years.

 Some of the best episodes include “The Bill” (turning the argument we all have over the payment of a restaurant bill into a murderous heist), “Sardines” (the very first episode in which the breakdown of a family unfolds from the inside of a cupboard), and “Tom and Gerri” (about a man whose life is turned upside down by a homeless dude called Migg).